Configure Your Settings

 Accessing Your Settings

-Navigate to your settings page from the main navigation menu or visit /home/settings
+Navigate to your settings page from the main navigation menu or visit /home/settings directly.
+The settings are organized into four main tabs:

 - Profile & Account - Basic account management